Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Hex.md

 -   A spilling of blood, which inflicts 1-[[harm]] upon you or a willing participant.

 Give your new rote a name, and decide specifically what the requirements are (which words, gestures, objects, symbols, and procedures are required).
 Unlike regular **use magic**, a rote’s cost and the consequences for failing it are known to you in advance.
-After you cast it for the first time, treat each rote as a custom move—a specialised version of [[use magic]], which is built with [[the Keeper]].
+After you cast it for the first time, treat each rote as a custom move—a specialised version of [[Use Magic]], which is built with [[the Keeper]].
 Write down what it does on a 10+, a 7-9, and a miss.
 Also, a rote is a bit more powerful than a basic **use magic** spell: its glitches are less onerous and its effect may be a little bigger.

 Casting a rote requires you to have the needed items at hand and the ability to physically use them.
 You roll +Weird to cast it, as you would when **using magic** normally.